Financial-Times/origami/README.md

 The only required options are listed in the example _above_.
 These are:
 - `type`: String.
 The o-message variant.
 The available variants are 'alert', 'alert-bleed' and 'alert-inner'.
 - `status`: String.
 Alert variants require a status, and the options are 'success', 'neutral' and 'error'.
-- `content`: Object.
-Holds the following values for text properties:
-	- `highlight`: String.
-The highlighted text in a message.
-Defaults to `null`
-	-	`detail`: String.
-The detail about the nature of a message.

 The following options are not required, and all have a default value: